-- The supervision ratios (i.e., the number of workers overseen by each supervisor) are similar for most Crisis Centers. - 70% of Crisis Centers that provided their supervision ratio had a ratio at or below one supervisor for every 10 workers. - The highest ratio reported: 1 Supervisor: 5 workers - The lowest ratio reported: 1 Supervisor: 16 workers
+- The supervision ratios (i.e., the number of workers overseen by each supervisor) are similar for most Crisis Centers. - 70% of Crisis Centers that provided their supervision ratio had a ratio at or below one supervisor for every 10 workers (the highest ratio is 1:05). - The lowest ratio was one supervisor for every 16 workers.